-The most logical starting point for analyzing the enforceability of agreements affecting an employee's ability to participate in the SEC Whistleblower Program, or to obtain benefits for doing so, is the bedrock principle that contracts between private individuals may be void if they violate public policy.29 In Town of Newton v.
+The most logical starting point for analyzing the enforceability of agreements affecting an employee's ability to participate in the SEC Whistleblower Program, or to obtain benefits for doing so, is the bedrock principle that contracts between private individuals may be void if they violate public policy.
+In Town of Newton v.
 Rumery, the

-^{27.} See Letter from Katz, Marshall & Banks, supra note 7, at 4 ("While companies and their counsel are largely avoiding attempts to prohibit outright an individual's communicating with the SEC, our law firm and other [sic] that represent SEC whistle-blowers are nonetheless seeing an increase in proposed settlement language that is intended to achieve the same result in a more roundabout and crafty manner.").
+27. See Letter from Katz, Marshall & Banks, supra note 7, at 4 ("While companies and their counsel are largely avoiding attempts to prohibit outright an individual's communicating with the SEC, our law firm and other [sic] that represent SEC whistleblowers are nonetheless seeing an increase in proposed settlement language that is intended to achieve the same result in a more roundabout and crafty manner.").

-^{28.} See 17 C.F.R. § 240.21F-17 (2013).
+28. See 17 C.F.R. § 240.21F-17 (2013).

-^{29.} See Town of Newton v.
-Rumery, 480 U.S. 386, 392 (1987); RESTATEMENT (SECOND) OF CONTRACTS § 178(1) (1981) ("A promise . . . is unenforceable on grounds of public policy if . . . the interest in its enforcement is clearly outweighed . . . by a public policy against the enforcement of such terms."); Alan Garfield, Promises of Silence: Contract Law and Freedom of Speech, 83 Cornell L. Rev. 261, 294-95 (1998) ("The power of courts to deny
+29. See Town of Newton v.
+Rumery, 480 U.S. 386, 392 (1987); RESTATEMENT (SECOND) OF CONTRACTS § 178(1) (1981) ("A promise . . . is unenforceable on grounds of public policy if . . . the interest in its enforcement is clearly outweighed . . . by a public policy against the enforcement of such terms."); Alan Garfield, Promises of Silence: Contract Law and Freedom of Speech, 83 CORNELL L. REV. 261, 294-95 (1998) ("The power of courts to deny

-Supreme Court provided a framework for applying this long-standing principle, concluding that contracts may not be enforceable under federal common law when the public policy considerations against enforcement outweigh any interests supporting enforcement.30 Accordingly, it is not enough merely to establish that an agreement is contrary to some public policy; instead, Town of Newton requires identifying the public interests that militate both for and against enforcement, and comparing those interests to each other.31
+Supreme Court provided a framework for applying this long-standing principle, concluding that contracts may not be enforceable under federal common law when the public policy considerations against enforcement outweigh any interests supporting enforcement.
+Accordingly, it is not enough merely to establish that an agreement is contrary to some public policy; instead, Town of Newton requires identifying the public interests that militate both for and against enforcement, and comparing those interests to each other.

 Courts have applied Town of Newton-or the common law principles upon which Town of Newton is based-to numerous types of contracts purporting to prohibit individuals from communicating with government authorities about violations of law.
 They have repeatedly found such blanket bans unenforceable.
-Courts have rarely hesitated to strike down contracts that conceal crimes, which many SEC violations also are, or suppress evidence.32 The normal justifications for contractual enforcement-facilitating economic activity and meeting party expectations by encouraging reliance on promises33-do not overcome the powerful public desire for law enforcement.34 In fact, a contract that conceals a crime not only is unenforceable, but also may constitute the state law crime of "compounding"35 or the federal crime of obstruction of justice.36 enforcement to a contract on public policy grounds is not only indisputable, but also open-ended.").
+Courts have rarely hesitated to strike down contracts that conceal crimes, which many SEC violations also are, or suppress evidence.
+The normal justifications for contractual enforcement-facilitating economic activity and meeting party expectations by encouraging reliance on promises-do not overcome the powerful public desire for law enforcement.
+In fact, a contract that conceals a crime not only is unenforceable, but also may constitute the state law crime of "compounding" or the federal crime of obstruction of justice.

 Even outside the criminal context, courts have often rejected agreements purporting to prohibit voluntarily reporting to the government possible civil violations.
 For example, in EEOC v.
-Astra U.S.A., Inc., 37 the First Circuit invalidated provisions in settlement agreements prohibiting employees from communicating with the Equal Employment Opportunity Commission (EEOC).
-38 The court explicitly
+Astra U.S.A., Inc., the First Circuit invalidated provisions in settlement agreements prohibiting employees from communicating with the Equal Employment Opportunity Commission (EEOC).
+The court explicitly enforcement to a contract on public policy grounds is not only indisputable, but also open-ended.").